-Once you have completed it, you may even want to keep going as you will most likely have developed the habit of decluttering daily during the initial 30-day challenge, and you will love living clutter-free.
+By the end of the month after you have completed the challenge, you may even want to keep going as you will most likely have developed the habit of decluttering daily during the initial 30-day challenge, and you will love living clutter-free.

 Declutter for 15 minutes at a time

 Each day you are going to tackle the decluttering task for that day.
+All of the daily tasks are in the schedule below.
 Set a timer on your phone or elsewhere for 15 minutes.
 You will work on the task for those 15 minutes.

 It may surprise you how many of the tasks take you less than 15 minutes to complete.
 My suggestion is to work for the entire 15 minutes.
 If you have completed the task for the day, move on to the next one and stop when the 15 minutes are up.

 You can pick it up the next day to complete the task.
 Or you may find that you want to continue working until you complete the task.
 If you extra motivation to do so, then, by all means, continue until it is completed.
 The point is that you are only committing to 15 minutes of decluttering per day.

 Fifteen minutes per day seems very doable and will keep you from feeling overwhelmed.
 You will know that you only have to do it for 15 minutes, and that will make you more likely to stick with it.

 Once you see progress, it will get easier.
 We will start with the junk drawer so that you can see how something that may seem overwhelming can be done in a short amount of time.